-The weeks following a birth can be both a difficult and delicate time for any new parent.
+The weeks following giving birth can be both a difficult and delicate time for any new parent.
 On top of adjusting to looking after a new member of the family, there is also so much healing to be done as a new parent.

 In light of the fact that about a third of New York City births are cesarean, there is surprisingly little conversation about what we can do to support ourselves and our loved ones after this procedure.

-Cesarean surgery can be a life saving procedure, and we are fortunate to have this option readily available in all of our hospitals.
-However, it’s worth noting that it is not by any means a trivial experience, and that it is in fact a major abdominal surgery.
+Cesarean surgery can be a life-saving procedure, and we are fortunate to have this option readily available in all of our hospitals.
+However, it’s worth noting that it is not by any means a trivial experience and that it is in fact a major abdominal surgery.
 Because of this, new parents who have recently had a cesarian really need to harness their strength in two ways: they have to start adapting to all the usual challenges of welcoming an infant into the world as well as recovering from a significant internal surgery.

-But armed with evidence based information and a healthy dose of Chinese medicine, new parents can have a quick recovery and a satisfying postpartum period.
+But armed with evidence-based information and a healthy dose of Chinese medicine, new parents can have a quick recovery and a satisfying postpartum period.

 Here are some tips to help boost your body’s healing powers:

 Chinese medicine is a powerful tool to support your recovery from a c-section; in fact, Chinese medicine actually views the postpartum period as the “fourth trimester,” a unique opportunity to reboot the health of the parent.
 By using moxibustion, your acupuncturist can help to improve healthy blood circulation and speed up recovery time for both internal and external surgical sites.
 This treatment should begin within 5 days of coming home – this is a great time to take advantage of YinOva’s home visit services.